 Gay Hotels & Resorts in Palm Springs

-Palm Springs has more all gay resorts than any city in the world.
+Palm Springs has more all gay resorts and hotels than any city in the world.
 Before the days when you could be public with your orientation, these were a major draw as gays could vacation together and mingle with others in privacy.
 Most are small to medium sizes hotels catering to gay men.
 The properties in town range in quality and many are clothing optional.

 Gay Friendly Hotels in Palm Springs